kkrull/apprenticeship-blog/_drafts/go-error-handling.md

 ### Higher-order functions and wrapper types

-Go authors like Rob Pike say over and over again to [just write a "for" loop][robpike-filter], but it's hard to resist thinking about the example problem in terms of a series of transformations.
-After all, isn't the example code just going through a sequence of steps?
+Go authors like Rob Pike say over and over again to [just write a "for" loop][robpike-filter], but it's hard to resist thinking about the example problem as a series of transformations:

-* read the first line of text up to CRLF from the `bufio.Reader`
-* parse that line into a `RequestLine{ Method, Target, Version string }`
-* look through known routes for the given `RequestLine` to get an executable `Request{ Handle(client io.Writer) }`
-* -or- return the first error `Reponse` encountered, during the process.
+    bufio.Reader -> string -> RequestLine -> Request

+_Shouldn't we be able to write a `map` function for this?_

-Go is a statically typed language without generics.
-That means the following options are out:
+Go is a statically typed language without generics, so your options are to declare types and functions with the types specific to your domain, or abandon type safety altogether.

-* A type-safe [`Either` type][scala-either] like the one in Scala
-* Wrapping normal and error values in a tuple, as in Erlang and Elixir
-* Writing type-safe versions of higher-order functions like `map`

-One could write a few trivial variations like `func mapIntToInt(value int, func(int) int) int` and `func mapStringToInt(value string, func(string) int) int`, but that doesn't help with our own, custom types.

-If type safety is to be abandoned, there are options like [this Go Promise library][github-go-promise].
-But why then are you using a language with static types if you're going to bypass type checking?

-The final option is to write your own, domain-specific `Map` functions inside your own package.
-That may be practical under some circumstances, but the example code grows unreasonably large.
-For this code to work (which doesn't technically, because intermediate results are needed later):
+Imagine what it would look like if you tried to write `map`:

+{% highlight go %}
+// Sure, we can declare a few commonly-used variations... func mapIntToInt(value int, func(int) int) int { ... }
+func mapStringToInt(value string, func(string) int) int { ... }

+// ...but how does this help?
+func map(value interface{}, mapper func(interface{}) interface{}) interface{} { ... }
+{% endhighlight %}

+There are options that abandon type safety, like [this Go Promise library][github-go-promise].
+However, take a close look at how the example code carefully sidestep the issue of type safety by using the output value in a function - `fmt.Println` - that doesn't care about its type.

+{% highlight go %}
+var p = promise.New(...)
+p.Then(func(data interface{}) {
+    fmt.Println("The result is:", data)
+})
+{% endhighlight %}

+Making a a wrapper like Scala's [`Either` type][scala-either] doesn't really solve the problem either, because it would need to have type-safe functions to transform happy- and sad-path values.
+It would be nice to be able to write the example function a bit more like this:

 {% highlight go %}
 func (router RequestLineRouter) parseRequestLine(reader *bufio.Reader) (Request, Response) {